-Businesses are increasingly operating in an ESG-focused world, with organizations facing intense pressure to reduce energy and carbon consumption as part of their broader sustainability commitments.
-However, substantial regulatory changes are on the horizon, both in the U.S. as well as globally, within the next six months.
-These changes will transform ESG from being primarily a responsibility tied to social and corporate matters into a crucial aspect of compliance.
+Driven by global and domestic regulations, businesses are increasingly operating in an ESG-focused world, with organizations facing intense pressure to reduce energy and carbon consumption as part of their broader sustainability commitments.
+However, substantial regulatory changes have been introduced, both in the U.S. with California's Senate Bill SB 253 and SB 219 as well as globally with regulations such as the European Union's Corporate Sustainability Reporting Directive (CSRD), and the European Commission's Energy Efficiency Directive (EED).
+These regulatory regimes will transform ESG from being primarily a responsibility tied to social and corporate matters into a crucial aspect of compliance.
 What's driving these changes, and how will they impact data center operations teams that are already facing resource challenges?